Goldfish Swim Bladder Disorder Treatments

 Seachem Kanaplex Antibacterial Medication

-If the fish hasn't passed any waste, don't feed it for a further 2 days then try to get it to eat blanched peas, baby spinach leaves or other vegetable matter.
-Don't feed it any other foods until it has passed what is in the gut because by now this food will be fermenting and producing gas.
+If the fish hasn't passed any waste, don't feed it for a further 2 days, then try to get it to eat blanched peas, baby spinach leaves, or other vegetable matter.
+Don't feed it any other foods until it has passed what is in the gut because, by now, this food will be fermenting and producing gas.

 If your fish is floating upwards and is having difficulty swimming normally, this is usually caused by a poor diet.
 A few days without food and a change in diet will usually remedy the situation.